redcode-labs/neurax/README.md

-NeuraxConfig.ScanRequiredPort    | NeuraxScan() treats host as active only when it has a specific port opened| `none` NeuraxConfig.ScanPassive     | NeuraxScan() detects hosts using passive ARP traffic monitoring | `false` NeuraxConfig.ScanPassiveTimeout     | NeuraxScan() monitors ARP layer this amount of seconds | `50 seconds` NeuraxConfig.ScanActiveTimeout     | NeuraxScan() sets this value as timeout for scanned port in each thread | `2 seconds` NeuraxConfig.ScanAll         | NeuraxScan() captures packets on all found devices | `current wireless` NeuraxConfig.ScanFirst       | A slice containing IP addresses to scan first | `[]string{}`
+NeuraxConfig.ScanRequiredPort    | NeuraxScan() treats host as active only when it has a specific port opened| `none` NeuraxConfig.ScanPassive     | NeuraxScan() detects hosts using passive ARP traffic monitoring | `false` NeuraxConfig.ScanPassiveTimeout     | NeuraxScan() monitors ARP layer this amount of seconds | `50 seconds` NeuraxConfig.ScanPassiveIface     | Interface to use when scanning passively| `default` NeuraxConfig.ScanActiveTimeout     | NeuraxScan() sets this value as timeout for scanned port in each thread | `2 seconds` NeuraxConfig.ScanAll         | NeuraxScan() captures packets on all found devices | `current wireless` NeuraxConfig.ScanFirst       | A slice containing IP addresses to scan first | `[]string{}`